pynetscript/reality/README.md

 Last modified date:   15/04/2018
 Version:              v1.2

-Script use:           SSH into Cisco IOS devices and run config/show commands
+Script use:           SSH into Cisco IOS devices and run show commands
                       Note: Commands are run one by one (not all at once) Supports both IPv4 and IPv6 addresses and FQDNs Both Py2 and Py3 compatible